Universal Design for Learning: Representation

 - Allow for flexible formatting.

-- Represent a diversity of perspectives and identities.
+- Represent a variety of perspectives.

 - Digital Options: